 PFAS have been used in food packaging, cleaning products, stain resistant carpet treatments, nonstick cookware and firefighting foam, among other products.

 PFAS contamination in New Mexico is one of the New Mexico Environment Department’s top priorities, as is the protection of human health and the environment.
+This page includes information about all PFAS-related work being conducted by the Environment Department.

 Feb.
 10, 2020 – PFAS detected in Clovis public drinking water system